cloudmesh-community/book/chapters/container/docker-swarm.md

 If you do not have `virtualbox` installed on your machine install it on your machine.
 Additionally you would require `docker-machine` to be installed on your local machine.
-To install `docker-machine` on please follow instructions at the docker documentation - [Install Docker Machine](https://docs.docker .com/machine/install-machine/)
+To install `docker-machine` on please follow instructions at the docker documentation at [Install Docker Machine](https://docs.docker.com/machine/install-machine/)

 To create the virtual machines you can use the command as follows: